 Madeira is a beautiful volcanic island in the Atlantic Sea.
 It neighbours the Canary Islands to the South and is directly East of Casablanca in Morroco.
 However, Maderia is nothing like those places.
 In fact, we think Madeira might be the Atlantic’s version of Hawaii in many respects.

-The beautifully climate, the amazing exotic plants and the wild, rocky and exciting terrain make Madeira one for the bucket list – with or without kids!
-Here’s our pick of 8 of the best things to do on a family holiday to Madeira.
+The beautiful year-round climate, the amazing exotic plants and the wild, rocky and exciting terrain make Madeira one for the bucket list – with or without kids!
+Here’s 8 of the best things to do on a family holiday to Madeira.

 1. Funchal – family holiday to Madeira

 Funchal is the beautiful garden city and capital of Madeira.
 It is situated on the south of the island and because of this, it tends to have the best weather throughout the year (so the locals tell us).
 This means it’s a great place to base your adventures from when visiting Madeira.

 Funchal is simply a gorgeous place to be.
 The city fans up and out into the mountains from the small stretch of central coastline.
 This means there’s so much more to the city than what is next to the water.

 The views of the thousands upon thousands of terracotta roofs in every direct are extremely pretty.
 The galleon ships in the dock, the pretty and practical green spaces all along the front and the sheer amount of tropical plants and flowers makes Funchal the perfect place to just hang out and eat ice cream – which we did multiple times.
 Plus, ice cream is cheap!

 - Cristiano Ronaldo statue – this guy makes up a huge part of modern Madeira.
 The airport is named after him, he has donated millions to help the country rebuild after some natural disasters, he has several properties around the island and he is their ultimate ambassador!
 The statue is right outside his hotel CR7 and if you are a true fan there is a museum you can have a look around too.